ebarross/wet-bat/README.md

 ```

 The API will run on `http://localhost:PORT`.
-Where `PORT` is the specified value on `.env` file or `3000` as default.
+Where `PORT` is the specified value on `.env` file or `3000` by default.

 ## Front-end

-The front-end app consists on a Single-Page Application (SPA) that consumes the API to provide a UI for visualizing the quotes on a dashboard.
+The front-end app consists of a Single-Page Application (SPA) that consumes the API to provide a UI for visualizing the quotes on a dashboard.
 It was built with:

 - React.js
 - TypeScript